adj59-dev/adj59-dev.github.io/_posts/2025-07-18-reading-nielsen-and-chuang:-chapter-2-overflow.md

 **Exercise 2.78**

 Product states are multi-qubit states that can be represented as simple combinations of individual qubit states - i.e. the qubits are not entangled.
 In this exercise we are to prove that a state of a composite system is a product state only if it has a Schmidt number of 1 and its reduced density matrices are pure states.
 I was unsure how much detail the authors wanted for this solution, so I erred on the side of more rather than less.
-I started with a composite of two arbitrary single qubit pure states and then did Schmidt decomposition on it.
-That may have been more work than what was needed.
+I started with a composite of two arbitrary single qubit pure states and then followed similar steps shown in the proof for Schmidt decomposition.
+That may have been more work than what was needed since, if you just compare equation 2.202 to state $\ket{\psi} = \ket{a}\ket{b}$ for pure states $\ket{a}$ and $\ket{b}$, the answer seems obvious.

 <details>
 <summary>Solution</summary>

-For a composite system made from two single qubits with pure state vectors given by
+For a composite system made from two single qubits with pure state vectors given by $\ket{a}$ and $\ket{b}$, $\ket{\psi}$ can be written as

 $$\begin{aligned}
 & \ket{a} &= a_0 \ket{0} + a_1 \ket{1} \\